Jarzka/stylefy/README.md

     [:li (use-sub-style list-container-style :list-item) "List element 3"]]])
 ```

+Sub-styles are nothing special, they are supposed to contain the same contents as the main style map. ::sub-styles helps you to define styles that are closely related to the main style map but do not deserve their own 'def'.

 ## Vendor prefixes

 Supported in the same way as Garden supports them: